Help us improve your experience.

 Marvis identifies the exact location at your site where the traffic loop is occurring and shows you the affected switches.
 Here's an example:

-Port Flap
+Network Port Flap

-Port Flap
+Network Port Flap

 You can disable a persistently flapping port directly from the Marvis Actions page.
-In the Port Flap actions section, select the switch on which you want to disable a port and click the DISABLE PORT button.
+In the Network Port Flap actions section, select the switch on which you want to disable a port and click the DISABLE PORT button.

 The Disable Port page appears, listing the ports that you can disable.
 You cannot select a port if it is already disabled (either previously through the Actions page or manually from the Switch Details page).